theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 ### Project Detail Page – Downloads Tab

-Each project includes a **Downloads** tab showing its associated download requests.
+Each project detail page includes a **Downloads** tab showing its associated download requests.
 The data is displayed in a table format, where each row represents a file and shows key metadata.

+!!! warning

+    Project list view displays a summary of the downloads.
+The full information of the dowloaded files is displayed on the Project detail page.

 #### Downloads Tab Header